Kyoto (Phoebe Bridgers song): Background and composition

 "Kyoto" has been described to be an indie rock, grunge-rock, pop rock, and garage rock song.
 Bridgers wrote the song about her complicated, evolving relationship with her father.
 Her parents divorced when she was 20, leaving Bridgers angry.
-The song is named for the city in Japan, which Bridgers wrote the song on her first trip to the country in February 2019.
+The song is named for the city in Japan; Bridgers wrote the song on her first trip to the country in February 2019.
 A lyric observing that Japan "still" has pay phones – the sentiment being that they are long outdated – was entirely fictional, Bridgers said.
 In a press statement, Bridgers expounded upon the song's meaning:

 This song is about impostor syndrome.
 About being in Japan for the first time, somewhere I’ve always wanted to go, and playing my music to people who want to hear it, feeling like I'm living someone else's life.
 I dissociate when bad things happen to me, but also when good things happen.
 It can feel like I'm performing what I think I'm supposed to be like.

 Producer Tony Berg suggested she speed up the song's tempo, creating a brighter, more upbeat tone.
 Bridgers agreed, growing "sick" of recording slower ballads.
 "Kyoto" is instrumentally dense, incorporating twelve-string guitar, synthesizers, Autoharp, and mellotron.
 Bright Eyes' Nathaniel Walcott also contributes horns, while Jenny Lee Lindberg of Warpaint adds vocals.

 A new version of the song, featuring a new arrangement from composer Rob Moose was released on November 10, 2020 as the first single from Bridgers and Moose's collaborative Copycat Killer EP.
 Bridgers also shared an acoustic version of the song as a Spotify exclusive in March 2021, featuring guitar and backing vocals from American singer-songwriter Jackson Browne.